micharbet/CLE/doc/HOWTO.md

 Options allowed in 'hh' are as follows:
-`-t` search only commands issued in current session `-s` filters only succesful commands (return code zero) `-c` strips out additional information and output just commands
+`-t` search only commands issued in current session `-d` narrow down search to current day's sessions
+`-s` filters only succesful commands (return code zero) `-c` strips out additional information and output just commands `-l` pass the output into 'less' command

 Examples:
 - `hh -sc tar` - this prints out only successful 'tar' commands without rich